qilinzho56/SP500_Voldemort/README.md

 - **Sentiment Analysis**: Implemented to understand market sentiment's impact on stock movements 💬.
 - **Time-Series Data**: Analyzed to capture patterns and trends over time ⏳.

-## 💻 Development Process
-Documentation of the development steps, including data collection and GUI creation 🖥️.

 ## ❓ What to Do Next?
 Outlines the forthcoming steps in the project's lifecycle